ddean4040/Networks-for-WordPress/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Added: hooks with new wpms prefixes
+* Fixed: enabled checkbox to avoid creating a root blog.
+This is for advanced users only.

 = 1.0.5 =
 * Added: better documentation in the Help tab
 * Added: basic automated validation of new Network settings